mesosphere/marathon/docs/ip-per-task.md

 Marathon will pass down this information to Mesos (inside the DiscoveryInfo message) when starting new tasks, [mesos-dns](https://github.com/mesosphere/mesos-dns) will then expose this information through IN SRV records.

-In the future Marathon will also fill in the DiscoveryInfo message for applications that don't require IP-per-task.